CritX/Spamming-Project/README.md

-# Spamming-Project
+# Spamming Project
-This is just a little tiny program
+This is just a Google Script that allows you to spam an email.
+Nothing fancy atm.
+Will build on.